 Always arrive prepared with extra media that could be substituted in the event of a technical problem.
 For example, bring an iPod or a laptop as backup in case the CD drive gives you problems.

 Troubleshoot the problem you are facing to the best of your ability.
-Troubleshooting checklists for a variety of potential problems are available in the white WGXC binder located in each studio.

 The outgoing host must set up the station ID, PSA, promo and underwriting spots for the incoming host.
 IDs must be played at the top of the hour.